ReyLeal/leal-baker-wedding/Frontend/README.md

 **The step below is important!**<br>
 **If you skip it, your app will not deploy correctly.**

-Open your `package.json` and add a `homepage` field for your project:
+Open your `package.json` and add a `homepage` textField for your project:

 ```json
   "homepage": "https://myusername.github.io/my-app",